OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/ProblemSolving.rst

 list of possible solutions to study.

 **Decide the Course of Action**
-There are a number of standard techniques for select from a given list of potential actions
+There are a number of standard techniques for selecting from among a given list of potential actions
 (e.g., situation analysis, Pareto analysis, K.T.
 Problem analysis, decision analysis).